Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 # Personality
 Nightjar is a rather introverted demon.
 She is extremely cautious.
-She is the type of person who stays near the outskirts of a group meeting.
+She is the type who stays near the outskirts of a group meeting.
 Since Nightjar is a member of the [[Snake Eyes]], she is also a disciple of [[Denki]], the deity of envy.
 As a result NJ is a rather jealous person, although she hides it very very well.

-But despite being so scary looking, NJ is an incredibly nice person.
+But despite being so scary looking, NJ is a very kind person.
 Any time NJ appears it is to help.

 NJ is soft spoken, and never interrupts people.
 It is actually impossible for her to do so.